Milk-Cool/flippulator/README.md

 ## TODOs
 - [ ] Use GTK instead of ncurses
 - [ ] Write support for FuriTypes (FuriString, FuriMutex, etc.)

+### Uhm, akstually, it is not an emulator 🤓☝️...
+Yes, it is not.
+It just compiles flipper applications for your computer.